sedenardi/sandersdenardi.com/src/pages/2017-11-21-universal-multi-page-react/index.md

 Single-page applications have made great strides over the past years to improve performance using code-splitting and whatnot, so it's really a personal choice.

 ## Universal Basics
 I'm not meaning for this to be a detailed explainer of how universal apps work in general.
-If you're unfamiliar with the details of how they work, there are several <a href="https://hackernoon.com/isomorphic-universal-boilerplate-react-redux-server-rendering-tutorial-example-webpack-compenent-6e22106ae285" target="_blank">detailed</a> <a href="https://codeburst.io/react-isomorphic-universal-app-w-nodejs-redux-react-router-v4-be80aa57dcaf" target="_blank">guides</a> on the subject, with the caveat that they're usually fully-featured from the get-go (with Redux and React-Router) and, thus, complex.
+If you're unfamiliar with the details of how they work, there are several [detailed](https://hackernoon.com/isomorphic-universal-boilerplate-react-redux-server-rendering-tutorial-example-webpack-compenent-6e22106ae285) [guides](https://codeburst.io/react-isomorphic-universal-app-w-nodejs-redux-react-router-v4-be80aa57dcaf) on the subject, with the caveat that they're usually fully-featured from the get-go (with Redux and React-Router) and, thus, complex.
 As a basic recap, here's the basic operation:

 #### Build
 - Create the client bootstrap javascript that attaches React to the markup